samakt/itssamakt/README.md

 - 🌱 Currently learning: Data Science and Backend Engineering at ALX
 - 🔭 Working on: Smart Alarm, MYSECare(Smart bracelet for Asthma patients)
-- 🌍 Languages: Python, SQL, English
+- 🌍 Languages: Python, SQL, C, C++, English
 - 📫 How to reach me: mysamuel03@gmail.com
 - ⚡ Fun fact: I love football, but I don't know how to play.